 You hit a massive pothole, smoke starts billowing from your engine, or your car simply breaks down.
 Its almost inevitable: at some point you will experience trouble with your vehicle.
 However, if you're prepared, have the right supplies, exercise caution and know when to call for help or towing, your car trouble will be but a tiny bump in the road.

-Try to get off the road
+Try to get your car off the road

-If youre experiencing problems while driving, attempt to get to the right-hand shoulder of the road, especially if youre on a highway.
+If you're experiencing problems while driving, attempt to get to the right-hand shoulder of the road, especially if youre on a highway.
 As a rule of thumb, try and keep the following safety procedures in mind as you pull off the road.

 Try to figure out whats wrong